FullstackAcademy/2208-FSA-NY-WEB-FT-Library/WEEK4.md

 [am-rev-4-2-sol]: #paste-gist-here

 - **You should be able to:**
-  - `connect` a React component to the Redux store, mapping necessary state/dispatch to props
   - Create a Redux store (with a proper reducer and any necessary middleware)
   - Use thunks to perform AJAX requests with a React/Redux application
   - Use `combineReducers` to split your reducer function into separate functions, each managing independent slices of your store's state